-The Council will endeavour to avoid duplication with other regulatory regimes and will work closely with other agencies.
-The aim is to promote the policy objectives by targeting known high risk premises following Government guidance around better regulation.

-In carrying out its enforcement duties relating to the inspection of premises and the powers to institute criminal proceedings in respect of certain offences under the Act, the Council will have regard to the regulators code and will try to be:
+- 18.1 The Council will endeavour to avoid duplication with other regulatory regimes and will work closely with other agencies.
+The aim is to promote the policy objectives by targeting known high risk premises following Government guidance around better regulation. - 18.2 In carrying out its enforcement duties relating to the inspection of premises and the powers to institute criminal proceedings in respect of certain offences under the Act, the Council will have regard to the Regulators Code and our aim will be: - Proportionate:

-• Proportionate: